 - 1. basic needs (food, shelter, love);

 - 2. physical (health care, milestones);

-- social-emotional and intellectual (school readiness, socialization, attachment); and
+- 3. social-emotional and intellectual (school readiness, socialization, attachment); and

 - 4. behavioral (discipline, nurturing).68

-Poverty: lack of income and productive resources to ensure sustainable livelihoods; manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion, and the lack of participation in decision-making.
+Poverty: lack of income and productive resources to ensure sustainable livelihoods; manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion, and the lack of participation in decision-making.69

-Pro-social peers: peers that demonstrate a broad range of actions intended to benefit one or more people other than oneself-behaviors such as helping, comforting, sharing, and cooperation.
+Pro-social peers: peers that demonstrate a broad range of actions intended to benefit one or more people other than oneself behaviors such as helping, comforting, sharing, and cooperation.
+70 and maintenance of appropriate insurances and protections, such as health, housing, car insurance, identity, etc.

-Racism: prejudice and/or discrimination against people based on the social construction of race; differences in physical characteristics (e.g., skin color, hair texture, eye shape) are used to support a system of inequities.
+Racism: prejudice and/or discrimination against people based on the social construction of race; differences in physical characteristics (e.g., skin color, hair texture, eye shape) are used to support a system of inequities.71